Profiling Gas Consumption in Solidity Smart Contracts: Conclusion

 On top of the identified smells, we defined a set of metrics, namely the \textit{GasMet} suite, in which each metric tries to capture the occurrences of a cost smell.
 Through a study involving 2,186 smart contracts, we empirically demonstrate that a subset of GasMet strongly correlates with the gas consumption, namely \textit{GV}, \textit{PM}, \textit{IP}, and \textit{NE}, while associations with \textit{medium} effect size are observed between a further subset of the defined metrics, namely \textit{ACI, AZ, IFF, RLV, NLF, NU, MA, EC}, and \textit{BV}, and the deployment cost.
-Our suite can be acquired as tool for allowing developers to optimize smart contracts by easily localizing cost smells and improve the related code segments.
-This paper provides several contributions to the research community: \begin{itemize} \item a catalog of cost smells for Solidity programming language, validated through a survey involving smart contract developers (see Sections \ref{sec:elicitation} and \ref{sec:studyRelevance}); \item a corresponding measurement suite, namely \textit{GasMet} for easily identifying cost smells while coding (see Section~\ref{sec:suite}); \item a tool that computes the GasMet metrics by statically inspecting the Solidity code of smart contracts (see Section \ref{sec:suite}); and \item an empirical validation of the GasMet suite, along with a corpus of smart contracts that can be used for further experiments, accessible from our replication package. \end{itemize}
+Our suite can be acquired as a tool for allowing developers to optimize smart contracts by easily localizing cost smells and improving the related code segments.
+In particular, since we found significant links between the metrics in our suite and deployment costs, the proposed metrics can be beneficial for especially novice smart contract developers~\cite{DBLP:journals/smr/AjienkaVC20}. \textit{GasMet} metrics will guide inexperienced developers on source code portions that could be modified or refactored for reducing deployment cost.
+Besides, since the \textit{GasMet} suite statically collects smart contract-related metrics, it can also be used by developers and project managers as a tool for evaluating the code quality of alternative solutions from the gas consumption perspective.

-Since the cost smells defined in this work are strictly dependent on the Solidity programming language, as future work, we plan to investigate if more general design practices, not related to a specific programming language, could be defined to achieve savings in gas consumption.
+This paper provides several contributions to the research community: \begin{itemize} \item a catalog of cost smells for Solidity programming language, whose relevance has been assessed through a survey involving smart contract developers (see Sections \ref{sec:elicitation} and \ref{sec:studyRelevance}); \item a corresponding measurement suite, namely \textit{GasMet} for easily identifying cost smells while coding (see Section~\ref{sec:suite}); \item an empirical evaluation of the GasMet suite, along with a corpus of smart contracts that can be used for further experiments, accessible from our replication package; and \item a tool that computes the GasMet metrics by statically inspecting the Solidity code of smart contracts (\major{see Section~\ref{sec:suite}}). \end{itemize}